pablo-meier/Pablog/frog-sources/posts/2013-12-04-joss-whedon-the-word-feminist.md

 days.
 A good example of this is the [#sorryfeminists hashtag][7], wherein an interviewer said "sorry, feminists!" when speaking about how a critic of feminism was hot.
 Uhhh... feminists don't have any issues with people making choices to feel attractive?
-It was a silly snipe that attacked a strawman, but yet!
-Sorry to ruin your party, _feminists_, watch your message!

-After the hundredth time of someone telling you you're doing something wrong in holding beliefs _you don't even hold_, it gets mad tiring.
-Said another way:
+It was a silly snipe that attacked a strawman, and yet! sorry to ruin your party, _feminists_, watch your message!!
+After the hundredth time of someone telling you fix your movement when they are clearly ignorant of what it means, it gets mad tiring.

-[mansplaining][19] happens.
-And just like Joss can't help that he's a Straight White Cis Guy, he also can't help that when he slips and mansplains on a stage (which anybody, of any type, can do), it's in the context of most mansplains coming from people just like him (who, like him, haven't read the critical theory, they're just saying "feminism" is not ideal because, well, he thought about it for a while, y'know?).
+Said another way: [mansplaining][19] happens, and it's way more likely to come from segments of the population who due to their identity and privilege **can't** understand the topic first-hand, and are therefore less motivated to seek out the theory.
+And just like Joss can't help that he's a Straight White Cis Guy, he also can't help that when he slips and mansplains on a stage (which anybody, of any background, can do), it's in the context of most mansplains coming from people with his privilege who haven't read the critical theory, just saying "feminism" is a real icky word because he thought about it for a while, y'know?

-To reiterate: even after you get over that his argumentation is pretty weak, if you read what goes on in feminist circles, the very act of being a privileged person criticizing the term "feminist" is such a tired cliché it can't help but elicit some eyerolls.
-So please, if you're seeing feminists bring up his privilege when disagreeing with him, it'd be a _mistake_ to conclude that Feminists Hate All Men or All White Men, or All Cis Men, just that it's almost always those people who by construction can't understand what feminists fight against who always ask them to reconsider.
+To reiterate: even after you get over the weakness of his argument ("natural state" and all that), if you read what goes on in feminist circles, the very act of being a privileged person criticizing the term "feminist" is such a tired (and addressed!) cliché it can't help but elicit some eyerolls.
+So please, if you're seeing feminists bring up his privilege when disagreeing with him, it'd be a _mistake_ to conclude that Feminists Hate All Men or All White Men or All Cis Men, and the Feminist Position is that these people Can Never Ever Say Anything Right.
+It's just that it's almost always those people who by construction can't understand what feminists fight against, and it's patronizing and lacking in empathy to tell them they're doing it wrong.

 ### Popular issues with the word "feminist."

-Like "Obamacare," feminism is funny in that virtually everybody loves what the the word stands for before entering a seething rage at the mention of the word.
+Like "Obamacare," feminism is funny in that virtually everybody loves what the the word stands for before entering a seething rage at the mention of it.
-Most people who complain about a "branding problem" just don't understand what feminism actually stands for, they just know _I'm not supposed to like it_ and work from that premise.
+Most people who complain about a "branding problem" misunderstand what feminism actually stands for, they just know _I'm not supposed to like it_ and work back from that premise.
 If you ask them what Patriarchy is, or how it models so many of the observable gender-based inequalities, you'll usually get a blank stare in response.

-Asking feminists to change their movement to match the ignorance or insecurities of their opponents (who, by the way, will often agree with all the movement's core premises if you explain it to them without "feminism") is putting the burden on the wrong group.
+Asking feminists to change their movement to match the ignorance or insecurities of their opponents (who again, will often agree with all the movement's core premises if you explain it to them without "feminism") is putting the burden on the wrong group.
 Even if it was replaced, opponents will see _it worked_ and continue to spread [FUD][10] after whatever term they might choose to replace it.

-I've met a number of people who are totally there with the cause and understand that fighting over terminology is counterproductive so don't make a big stink about it in public (good choice!), but privately feel that "feminism" is a less-than-ideal term because you have "fem" in the name of a movement that's supposed to be about gender equality generally, and even that the use of "fem" suggests half of a gender binary, which most forward-thinking people would like to see dismantled.
-Others are less benevolent, they'll clearly be against any challenge to privilege and archaic power structures and attack the word with "why can't I call myself an egalitarian?!"
+Some people are clearly against any challenge to privilege and archaic power structures and attack the word with a dodge, demanding you tell them why they can't just call themselves "egalitarian" and be done with it.
+Others I know are kinder and identify as feminists, who are totally there with the cause and understand that fighting over terminology is counterproductive so don't make a big stink about it in public (good choice!), but privately feel that "feminism" is a less-than-ideal term because you have "fem" in the name of a movement that's supposed to be about gender equality generally, and even that the use of "fem" might suggest half of a gender binary, which most forward-thinking people would like to see dismantled.

-Ultimately, these are more substantive challenges than the vanilla "it makes people who don't know it uncomfortable," and I'll say why I stick with "feminist."
-The biggest idealogical reason for me is that I'm not comfortable literally removing women from their own movement.
+These are more substantive challenges than the vanilla "it makes people who don't know it uncomfortable," so I'll say why I stick with "feminist."
+The biggest reason for me is idealogical: I'm not comfortable literally removing women from their own movement.

-And while yes, there are examples of where the patriarchy hurts men, I agree with what bell hooks said:
+And yes, while there are examples of where the patriarchy hurts men, I agree with what bell hooks said:

 > “Men are not exploited or oppressed by sexism, but there are ways in which
 > they suffer as a result of it”

-The ways Patriarchy has historically hurt women have been more central to their liberty and autonomy -- treating them as chattel, keeping them from voting or owning property -- it's ultimately more dehumanizing than the ways I see most men getting affected.
-Succinctly put, as I see it, men's troubles from Patriarchy mostly stem from them having to fill in the spaces they've removed women from: the "disposable man" comes from keeping women out of dangerous jobs and war; men have to seen as worse at housekeeping or childrearing because their laws and their actions established a social dynamic and culture where that was "women's work."
+The ways Patriarchy has historically hurt women have been more central to their liberty and autonomy -- a history of being treated as chattel and kept from voting or owning property, and a culture we've inherited from it -- it's ultimately more dehumanizing than the ways I see most men getting affected.
+More succinctly, as I see it, men's troubles from Patriarchy mostly stem from them having to fill in the spaces they've removed women from: the "disposable man" comes from keeping women out of dangerous jobs and war, because like any treasured and owned object, we didn't want to damage them.
+Men have to seen as worse at housekeeping or childrearing because their laws and their actions established a social dynamic and culture where that was "women's work" (really, one of the only ones).
 Repeat for most examples of where Patriarchy hurts men.

 This isn't to say these are minor issues or worth ignoring, just that if you look at the representations of men and women in any fiction, or their comparative